Call our 24 hours, seven days a week helpline at 800.272.3900

-The Alzheimer’s Association of Colorado is the premier source of information and support for Coloradans living with dementia and their families and caregivers.
-Through its statewide network of offices, the Alzheimer’s Association offers a broad range of programs and services, including a 24-hour Helpline, at no cost to families; funds advancements in research to prevent, treat and eventually conquer this disease; and advocates on behalf of Coloradans on related legislative issues, and with health and long-term care providers.
+The Alzheimer’s Association Colorado Chapter is the premier source of information and support for Coloradans living with dementia and their families and caregivers.
+Through our statewide network of eight offices, the Alzheimer’s Association offers a broad range of free programs and services, funding for Alzheimer's and dementia research, and advocacy efforts on behalf of Coloradans.
 Learn more about us.

 We are here to help.
 Don't see what you're looking for?
 Call our 24/7 Helpline: 800.272.3900.